 Respiratory failure in hospitalized patients can be predicted and should be prevented.

 Acute respiratory failure requiring mechanical ventilation is common and consumes a disproportionate amount of health care resources in the United States [1].
 Short term mechanical ventilation can be live saving, but prolonged mechanical ventilation often leads to multi-organ failure and death in a third of patients [1, 2].
 Most research focuses on established respiratory failure in the ICU, while detectable clinical signs and symptoms often herald the impending respiratory decompensation [3].
 These serious abnormalities often occur 8-48 hours before ICU admission, but are either not recognized or not acted upon [4, 5].
-Early interventions (e.g appropriate antibiotic therapy, diuretics and chest physiotherapy) and preventive measures (e.g. head elevation) may be able to stop or reverse the clinical deterioration before severe acute respiratory failure requires mechanical ventilation [6, 7, 8, 9].
+Early interventions (e.g appropriate antibiotic therapy, diuretics and chest physiotherapy) and preventive measures (e.g. head elevation) may be able to stop or reverse the clinical deterioration and prevent progression to multiple organ failure and prolonged mechanical ventilation [6, 7, 8, 9].

 A pragmatic trials to predict and prevent mortality from respiratory failure in hospitalized patients.
 My mentor Dr. Gong is leading a randomized multi-center trial to reduce mortality from acute respiratory failure requiring mechanical ventilation.
-The trial aims to identify patients at risk by building classical logistic regression models based on electronic medical records (EMR).
-Identification of a patients at high risk triggers a preven- tion intervention CITE CLINICAL TRIALS.GOV.
-The hypothesis is that implementation of a prevention checklist reduces mortality.
+The trial aims to identify patients at risk by building classical logistic regression models based on electronic medical records (EMR) to Accurately Predict PROlonged Ventilation (APPROVE).
+Identification of a patients at high risk triggers a decision support tool and bundled checklist of processes of care known to be beneficial in critically ill patients to PRevent Organ Failure (PROOFCheck).
+CITE CLINICAL TRIALS.GOV.
+The hypothesis is that the early implementation of PROOFCheck in patients at high risk for prolonged respiratory failure or death even before ICU admission can reduces severity of organ failure, mortality and duration of mechanical ventilation.

 Electronic medical records are an eminent example of richly structured and correlated Big Data, and hold enormous promise for outcomes research [10].
 EMR have more useful data than can be analyzed in a scientifically meaningful way by existing statistical inference tools.
 This currently limits the scientific hypotheses and clinical inferences, that can be explored and evaluated.
 Large electronic medical data sets are not just bigger in that there are more instances of the same thing, (this would make data analysis only easier).
 Rather, there is more breadth to the data: more subgroups, locations, or time granularity than is currently being modeled, more frequent and detailed measurements than can easily be incorporated into standard models, more information on the population units being measured, and more fine-grained information on the predictions desired.